Mobile Suit Gundam: Reception, influence and legacy

 Most of the critical response to the series has been due to the setting and characters.
-John Oppliger observes that the characters of Amuro Ray, to whom the young Japanese of that time could easily relate, and Char Aznable, who was "simply [...] fascinating", made a major contribution to the series' popularity.
+John Oppliger observes that the characters of Amuro Ray, to whom the young Japanese of that time could easily relate, and Char Aznable, who was "simply ... fascinating", made a major contribution to the series' popularity.
 He also concludes that "in many respects First Gundam stands for the nostalgic identifying values of everything that anime itself represents".
-The series has been praised by Anime News Network for the way it portrays war with Amuro facing traumatic moments as a result of killing enemy soldiers in his becoming of a soldier.
-The series is also notable for having humans from a different race as antagonists rather than evil creatures.
+The series has been praised by Anime News Network for the way it portrays war, with Amuro facing many traumatic events.
+The series is also noted for having humans as an enemy faction.
 However, the animation has been noted to have notoriously aged when compared with series seen in the 2000s.

 Mecha anime creator Shoji Kawamori attended Keio University in the same years as Macross screenwriter Hiroshi Ōnogi and character designer Haruhiko Mikimoto, where they had a Mobile Suit Gundam fan club called "Gunsight One", a name they would use years later as the call sign of the bridge of the SDF-1 spaceship from their first Macross anime television series.
 In fact, The Super Dimension Fortress Macross mecha anime series was inspired by Gundam in several aspects during its early development.
 Guillermo del Toro has cited the series as an influence on Pacific Rim.

 American musician Richie Kotzen, former guitarist from Poison and Mr. Big, released an album called Ai Senshi ZxR in 2006 in Japan.
 The album consisted of covered music from the Gundam series and original songs.
-American musician Andrew W.K. also released an album called Gundam Rock on September 9, 2009, in Japan.
+American musician Andrew W.K. released an album called Gundam Rock on September 9, 2009, in Japan.
 The album consists of covered music from the Gundam series to celebrate its 30th anniversary.

-Background research

-The background research of Mobile Suit Gundam is well praised in its field.
-The positions in which the colonies (sides) are located in orbit are called Lagrangian points, and are real world solutions to the three-body problem.
-The colonies (sides) are based on the O'Neill cylinder design for space habitats.
-The Gundam franchise was a major contributing factor to the fame of the O'Neil cylinder in Japan.